What is Time Management?

 Learn to say no

-One of the hardest things to do is to say no, but it’s important to learn how to do this.
+One of the hardest things to do is to say no, but learning how to do this is important.
 Otherwise, you will take on more than you can handle, and your time will be stretched too thin.

 TIP: Be polite but firm when saying no.

 Multitasking is one of the biggest time wasters.
-When you’re trying to do two things at once, you’re doing both tasks poorly.
+When trying to do two things at once, you do both tasks poorly.

 TIP: Focus on one thing at a time and give it your full attention.